stephendcofer/enyo-launcher/README.md

 **Configuration and Running Games**

 You will need to point enyo-doom to a game WAD (the data file that contain Doom level, sound, graphic, music, etc data).
-Change the dropdown under the logo to the type of Doom WAD you have and use Select beside the Main WAD entry to locate the proper WAD for that game type.
+Change the dropdown under the logo to the type of Doom WAD you have and use the "select file" icon after the "Game Data file" entry to locate the proper WAD for that game type.
 The default game types and the WAD files they use are:

 Doom: doom.wad (or doom1.wad for the Shareware version)